UC Irvine Press Release , 10/5/2007

 University of California, Irvine scientists have discovered how to reverse the learning and memory problems inherent in the most common form of mental impairment.

-Neurobiologist Julie Lauterborn and her colleagues identified how a mutated gene linked to fragile X syndrome blocks brain cells from locking new memories into lasting ones.
-The gene – called fragile X mental retardation 1 (Fmr1) – is turned off in people with fragile X syndrome.
+Neurobiologist Julie Lauterborn and her colleagues identified how a mutated gene linked to Fragile X syndrome blocks brain cells from locking new memories into lasting ones.
+The gene – called Fragile X Protein FMRP – is turned off in people with Fragile X syndrome.
 This genetic mutation disrupts cellular processes that are needed for memory formation.

 In their study, the researchers reported how the loss of a functional Fmr1 gene impaired a process called long-term potentiation (LTP) in the hippocampus region of the brain where memories are created and stored.
 LTP describes a chemical process that literally strengthens a synapse.
 Synapses are the connection points between neurons where single cells are functionally coupled to other cells.